Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/troublesome-trains/rules/_index.md

 Whenever you take damage in this game, you may also (instead of losing health) do the following: **change the map**.

 * Remove 5 crossroads tiles.
 * And replace them with the top 5 tiles from the deck.
+(You can't replace stations.)

 If there are fewer replaceable tiles left (than 5), just replace as much as possible.
 If _none_ are left, you can't take this option anymore.

-@TODO: IMAGE EXAMPLE

 {{% /rules-block %}}